 In this section, we address the second criterion listed in Section 3.1: "Can novices modify complex applications quickly?"
 To answer this question, we examined overall task completion times across the range of applications in our validation suite.
 We found that the average completion time was just over 2 hours, with a mean of 2.08 and a standard deviation of 0.86.
-Figure 6 shows the distribution of task completion times, and Table 4 presents the breakdown of these times across task stages.
+Figure 5 shows the distribution of task completion times, and Table 4 presents the breakdown of these times across task stages.
 These data show mean completion times ranging from 70 to 200 minutes, with no participant taking longer than 4 hours for any application.
 For two applications, some participants only needed about an hour.

 The proportion of the original code base that was modified is another measure of task simplicity.
 Table 5 shows the relevant data.
-These data show that only a tiny fraction of the code base was modified in every case, and that there was roughly ten times as much stub-generated code as hand-
+These data show that only a tiny fraction of the code base was modified in every case, and that there was roughly ten times as much stub-generated code as handwritten code.
+In addition to the reduction in coding effort, the use of stubs allowed participants to get away with minimal knowledge of Chroma.